what happens when you set boundaries in a relationship

 defending yourself from bullies

-After learning about all these strategies, you are going to be able to successfully counter your bullies’ attacks and take back control over your life.
+After learning these strategies, you will be able to successfully counter your bullies’ attacks and regain control of your life.

 Defending yourself from bullies and how you do it.